dbuezas/arduino-web-uploader/readme.md

 # arduino-web-uploader
+Upload compiled hex files to your boards directly from a webpage.

 Try it now without having to install anything at [https://dbuezas.github.io/arduino-web-uploader/](https://dbuezas.github.io/arduino-web-uploader/)
 (Chrome only, any pc OS.
+Android, not yet)

-Android not yet supported) Currently supports
+Currently supports these boards:

 - lgt8f328p (see https://github.com/dbuezas/lgt8fx)
 - uno